 Applications for the 2018 Master of Teaching are currently being accepted.

 We accept direct online applications from domestic and international applicants.

 International applicants can apply online or through our overseas representatives.

-Recent University of Melbourne undergraduate students who apply directly may be eligible for guaranteed entry, which gives them the opportunity to secure a place in the Master of Teaching before all other applicants.
-If you meet the eligibility criteria we will will identify you as a guaranteed entry applicant when we assess your application.
+Recent University of Melbourne undergraduate students may be eligible for guaranteed entry, which gives them the opportunity to secure a place in the Master of Teaching before all other applicants.
+If you meet the eligibility criteria we will identify you as a guaranteed entry applicant when we assess your application.